WORKING AT FRENSHAM

 As a progressive school, our teachers will find an exciting innovative opportunity to really engage with the students.
 Their role is not just to disperse knowledge, but to instill lasting learning and skills.
 Beyond a specific subject, our teachers engage students in cross-curricular projects and social, moral and ethical discussions and above all create genuine, lasting relationships built on mutual respect.

-Please send completed job packs to head@frensham.org
+Please send completed job applications to head@frensham.org

 Frensham Heights is committed to safeguarding and promoting the welfare of children and young people and requires its staff to share this commitment.
 All candidates will have a Safeguarding Suitability interview and child protection screening appropriate to the post, including an Enhanced Disclosure and Barring Service (DBS) check, checks with past employers and a Prohibition from Teaching and Management Check.
 All posts are exempt from the Rehabilitation of Offenders Act 1974 and the School is therefore permitted to ask job applicants to declare all convictions and cautions (including those which are "spent" unless they are "protected" under the DBS filtering rules) in order to assess their suitability to work with children.